 Nuclear Medicine

-Bone cancer or Osteosarcoma in dogs is a devastating disease with a very high mortality rate.
-While cures for this disease are elusive we have been using a radioisotope Samarium 153 to successfully alleviate the pain and temporarily stop the tumour growth in some dogs.
+Bone cancer or Osteosarcoma in dogs is a devastating disease with an extremely high mortality rate.
+While cures for this disease are elusive, we have been using a radioisotope Samarium 153 to successfully alleviate the pain and temporarily stop the tumour growth in some dogs.

-Lameness in dogs in particular can sometimes be very difficult to diagnose accurately and performing bone scans in these dog can often highlight the problem where normal radiographic techniques have failed.
+Lameness in dogs can sometimes be difficult to diagnose accurately and performing bone scans in these dogs can often highlight the problem where normal radiographic techniques have failed.

 What is nuclear radiation?